mlichlundia/rsschool-cv/cv.md

 ## Language

-- English: B1 (intermediate), I was learning it at school, 2 years at the university, and now I learn it on my own
+- English: B1 (intermediate), I was learning it at school, for 2 years at the university, and now I learn it on my own
 - Russian: native